sanchitmonga22/flutter-tools-mcp/README.md

 3. Save the file and restart Claude for Desktop.

-4. You should now see the Flutter tools icon in the Claude for Desktop interface, allowing you to use all the tools for Flutter app debugging and optimization.
+4. You should now see the Flutter tools icon in the Claude for Desktop interface.

+5. **Remember**: Always use the `connect-by-url` tool first with your VM Service URL before using any other tools.

 ### Using with Cursor